Can You Tow An Automatic Car?

 No. Not even in unbiased.

-If there’s one takeaway point, it’s this: an autonomous vehicle can’t be towed.
+If there’s one crucial takeaway point, it’s this: an autonomous vehicle can’t be towed.

-Instead, you’ll need to call breakdown roadside services.
-A tow truck is your sole option, except in severe emergencies.
+Instead, you’ll need to call breakdown roadside assistance.
+A tow truck is your sole option, except in extreme emergencies.

 You Might Love These